diffussy69/comfyui-curved_weight_schedule/README.md

 # ComfyUI Curved Weight Schedule

-Advanced ControlNet scheduling, LoRA scheduling, regional prompting, and image utilities for ComfyUI.
-Control your ControlNet and LoRA strengths across time and space with precision and visual feedback, plus powerful masking and regional prompting tools.
+Advanced ControlNet scheduling, regional prompting, and image utilities for ComfyUI.
+Control your ControlNet strength across time and space with precision and visual feedback, plus powerful masking and regional prompting tools.

 ## 🌟 Features